Apply to Volunteer at Newfields

 - Once we have received and accepted your application, our Lead Volunteer Team will contact you via email to schedule a phone interview.
 The interview will be a discussion regarding an overview of a typical volunteer shift and some of the opportunities available.
 You will have the chance to ask a volunteer questions about their experience.

-- Once you have completed the interview and it has been determined that the Newfields Volunteer Team is a good fit for you, Volunteer Services staff will reach out to coordinate a virtual Group Orientation Session with you and other new volunteer candidates.
+- Once you have completed the interview and it has been determined that the Newfields Volunteer Team is a good fit for you, Volunteer Services staff will reach out to coordinate a background screening and a virtual group orientation session with you.

 Your training begins upon completion of Orientation.
 You will receive a welcome email with your first training assignments, access to our Newfields Volunteer Handbook, and instructions for signing up for your first shifts.
 During the first shifts all volunteers receive a volunteer shirt, badge, and a tour of the areas you will be working.
 Departmental volunteers require additional qualifications and training that will be provided as part of your journey.